ivos/signboard/src/site/markdown/features.md

 1. __Find user__

-	As a system administrator I can find a user by last name, first name, e-mail, phone, skype.
+	As a system administrator I can find a user by last name, first name, e-mail, phone, status.
-I can view last name, first name, e-mail, phone, skype attributes in the search table.
+I can view last name, first name, e-mail, phone, status attributes in the search table.

 1. __View user__